MuKonqi/MuKonqi/README.md

 # Hello!

-I'm lover informatics, vehicle games and simulation games.
+I'm lover of informatics, vehicle games and simulation games.

 I make projects with my what I know.

-You can [visit](https://mukonqi.github.io) my web site for more details.
+You can [visit](https://mukonqi.github.io) my website for more details.